by Jim McCaffery, Chair, Global Social Service Workforce Alliance Steering Committee

 It is hoped that future versions of the document will incorporate specialized functions and competencies for other types of cadres, including para social work and community development.

 A major contribution…let us know what you think

 Developing and publishing the guiding principles and competencies for community level social service workers is a major contribution to the field.
 The IGPP is congratulated for the hard work that went into the initiative and the document.
 I should add that validation exercises have been carried out in Kenya and Uganda with the specific aim of assessing the relevance of the framework’s functions and competencies to a specific group of para professional workers.

 So, please read through the document – we hope you learn from it and, most important, if you have reactions and ideas and suggestions, please contribute them, as we want this to be a living document that grows and becomes more finely tuned based on broad input and experience.
 We request that as you use these tools you let us know how you do so, what groups you target and what are the results including needed modifications.
-Please send any and all comments and feedback to email@example.com.
+Please email us with any and all comments and feedback.
 We look forward to hearing from you.